hepaccelerate/hepaccelerate/README.md

 pip install hepaccelerate
 ```

-You may also clone this library as a part of your project, in which case you will need:
+You may also clone this library as a part of your project, in which case you will need the following libraries:
  - `pip install uproot numba xxhash lz4`

 Optional libraries, which may be easier to install with conda: